salekinsirajus/storeJIRATickets/README.md

 figure out how to store the simplest data point using AWS services.
 After that, we will add more features, convenient helpers, etc.

+For this project, we will implement a REST API service for a uniform interface.
+In respect to the serverless framework (and architecture):

+- Functions:
+    * create
+    * read
+    * scan (for browsing)
+    * update (extra feature)
+    * delete (extra feature)

+- Event: An AWS API Gateway HTTP endpoint request (a GET/POST request)
+- Resource: An AWS DyanomDB table

 ### To Do
 - [ ] Where and how to store the JSON
 - [ ] How to read from the database (figure out a standard way to do this)

+### Prereq
+- [x] Node v4 or higher
+- [ ] serverless framework

+### Tools
+- AWS Lambda
+- AWS API Gateway
+- Serverless Framework